QuentinRa/blog.quentinra.dev/info/js/syntax/classes.md

 ## Creating a class

-Everything is quite familiar with what you are doing in Java/PHP, aside that you can only have one constructor.
+Everything is quite familiar with what you are doing in Java/PHP, but you can only have one constructor (same as PHP).

 ```js
 class Person {